ACSSO provides support to ACARA through stakeholder feedback in all areas of development

 ACSSO in partnerships Ford Australia are delivering the Ford Safe Driving Skills for Life project across Australia.
 More information on our partnerships with Ford Australia is provided on our Driving skills for Life project page

-ACSSO is our foundation member of The Parenthood and provides representation on their board.
+ACSSO is our foundation member of The Parenthood.
 Together through social media and meetings, we advocate for access and opportunities for children and young people

 ACSSO collaborates with ARACY in the area of parent engagement and provides expertise expertise to their Parent Reference Group